Tudu37/paypie/README.md

 *For profile Section also we can update profilepic and Username *till now i haven't given option for delete

+project complete,
+there may be a few point that i might be have missed

 Given efforts into the project Hope you will like the it
 --------------Thank you-------------------------------